 Simple tasks have become multi-step processes.
 Want to change your bank address?
 You might need to log in, verify your identity, navigate to settings, find the right option, enter the new information, confirm via text, and wait for processing.
 Each step is small; together they consume an afternoon.

 Waiting periods multiply steps.
 "Allow 3-5 business days" appears constantly.
 Tasks that could be instant are batched, queued, and delayed.
 The total time for anything becomes days or weeks, not minutes.
+You wait for systems that could respond immediately.

 Prerequisites stack up.
 Before you can do thing A, you need document B, which requires verification C, which depends on having completed process D. What seemed like one task reveals itself as many.
+The dependency chain is invisible until you hit it.

 How Modern Systems Created This